chbelke/rrl-epfl-mori3/README.md

 The track graph is within the `TrackFigure` folder and generated via `Track_Analysis_4.m` with `Track_Data.m` and `Track_model.m` in the working directories.

+## Inverse Kinematics / CCD
+Cyclic coordinate decent generates the inverse kinematics for the Mori3 manipulator experiments.

+All experiments were executed on MATLAB 2020b.

+The files are located in `ProgramInputs/MoriIK`.

+The `trajectory_4_move.m` script generates a csv which was used as inputs for the manipulator experiment of the paper.

+`example.m` shows an example on the CCD algorithm.
+The script  first as a trajectory between two points and then a second time generating subdivisions through following a trajectory ().
+The example outputs trajectories, animations, and figures defining joint torques.
+The first section takes <1min to execute and <10min for the latter.

 # Publications

 ### Hardware: